Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Materials and Methods

 where the gradient $\nabla C(\bm{\theta}^\star)$ of the cost function is zero at the best-fit parameter values by definition so that the sensitivity of the model fit to changes in parameter values is characterized by the Hessian matrix $\mathbf{H}$ defined in Eq.~\ref{eq:Taylor}, whose elements are given by \cite{Brown2003,Brown2004}:

 with $i$ and $j$ both taking integer values ranging from $1$ to $N_{\theta}$.
 Thus, the Hessian matrix describes the quadratic behavior of the cost function $C(\bm{\theta})$ infinitesimally close to the point $\bm{\theta}^\star$, and thus it is considered here as one of the matrices that could be used as the sensitivity matrix $\mathbf{S}$ for analyzing model sloppiness \cite{Brown2003,Apgar2010,Mannakee2016}.
-However, since evaluating second-order derivatives can be computationally expensive, the sensitivity matrix can also been approximated by the Levenberg-Marquardt Hessian $\mathbf{L}$ at a much lower computational cost, following \cite{Brown2003,Gutenkunst2007b,Mannakee2016}:
+However, since evaluating second-order derivatives can be computationally expensive, the sensitivity matrix can also be approximated by the Levenberg-Marquardt Hessian $\mathbf{L}$ at a much lower computational cost, following \cite{Brown2003,Gutenkunst2007,Mannakee2016}:

-where the residual error $r_k$ for the $k$-th observation is calculated via $r_k ={\left[y_{\mathrm{obs},k} - y_{\mathrm{model},k}(\bm{\theta}) \right]}/{\sigma_k}$, and the first derivatives in Eq.~\ref{eq:LM} can be evaluated by first-order finite differences or by integrating sensitivity equations for ordinary differential equation (ODE) models \cite{Gutenkunst2007,Hagen2013}.
-The Levenberg-Marquardt Hessian $\mathbf{L}$ is equal to the observation information matrix evaluated at the MLE, which itself is a sample-based version of the Fisher information matrix (FIM) \cite{Transtrum2015,Gutenkunst2007b}, whose connections with information theory have been well considered elsewhere \cite{Transtrum2015,Transtrum2014,Mannakee2016,Villaverde2014}.
+where the residual error $r_k$ for the $k$-th observation is calculated via $r_k ={\left[y_{\mathrm{obs},k} - y_{\mathrm{model},k}(\hltext{\bm{x}},\bm{\theta}) \right]}/{\sigma_k}$, and the first derivatives in Eq.~\ref{eq:LM} can be evaluated by first-order finite differences or by integrating sensitivity equations for ordinary differential equation (ODE) models \cite{Gutenkunst2007,Hagen2013}. \rtwotext{The Levenberg-Marquardt Hessian $\mathbf{L}$ corresponds to the Gauss-Newton approximation of the Hessian $\mathbf{H}$ in Eq.~\ref{eq:log-hessian}, guaranteed to be positive semi-definite \cite{Rothenberg1971}.} Matrix $\mathbf{L}$ is also equal to the observation information matrix evaluated at the MLE, which itself is a sample-based version of the Fisher information matrix (FIM) \cite{Transtrum2015}, whose connections with information theory have been well considered elsewhere \cite{Transtrum2015,Mannakee2016,Villaverde2014}.
 The Levenberg-Marquardt Hessian $\mathbf{L}$ thus constitutes a more computationally convenient sensitivity matrix $\mathbf{S}$ for analyzing sloppiness, although as with the Hessian matrix $\mathbf{H}$, only considering the curvature of the likelihood surface infinitesimally close to the MLE.

 \paragraph{Step 3.\ Identifying the eigenparameters that are more or less sensitive to the model-data fit:} To identify the stiff eigenparameters, eigenvalues $\lambda_n$ and eigenvectors $\bm{v}_n$ are obtained via eigendecomposition of the sensitivity matrix $\mathbf{S}$, or via singular value decomposition if numerical stability is an issue \cite{Brown2003}.
 Each of the $n=1,2,\ldots,N_\theta$ eigenvectors $\bm{v}_n$ are mutually orthogonal so that eigenparameters can be conveniently expressed as linear combinations of natural logarithms of model parameters, following \cite{Brown2004}